echronos/echronos/components/mpu-armv7m/docs.md

 <img src="docs/mpu_visualization.png"/>

-With task B currently running, the active protection regions are those corresponding to the system code segment, the stack of task b, the 'command domain' and the 'uart domain'.
+With task B currently running, the active protection regions are those corresponding to the system code segment, the stack of task b, the 'command domain' and the 'UART domain'.
 In the event that a new task is scheduled, the active protection regions are changed to suit the new task in accordance with the RTOS configuration.

 ### Adding Memory Protection to an Existing System